 Countless individuals suffer from heel pain stemming from plantar fasciosis (or, as the condition is commonly mislabeled, plantar fasciitis).
 The agitating pain associated with this foot problem leaves many folks desperate for relief.
 Unfortunately, not all of the information about how to relieve plantar fascia pain is accurate or helpful.
 A lot of people, for example, have heard that stretching the plantar fascia (i.e., the bottom of the foot) is a good approach.
 At first consideration, this does indeed seem like an intuitive thing to do, but a more effective strategy, in our experience, is actually closer to the opposite.

 The plantar fascia helps the bones of the foot absorb shock, and it also helps hold the toes firmly in place on the ground as the body passes over the foot during gait.
 Plantar fasciosis generally causes pain near the heel, where the fascia attaches to the calcaneus, or heel bone.
 The pain associated with plantar fasciosis is caused by reduced blood flow into and out of the plantar fascia and the accumulation of harmful metabolic byproducts within it (due, ultimately, to the configuration in which conventional footwear holds the toes).
-Stretching the bottom of the foot (i.e., by using a towel or other such device to bring the toes into dorsiflexion, or by having another person perform this stretch) only serves to reinforce this problematic toe configuration, and therefore, the condition itself.
+Stretching the bottom of the foot (i.e., by using a towel or other such device to bring the ankle and toes into dorsiflexion, or by having another person perform this stretch) only serves to reinforce this problematic toe configuration, and therefore, the condition itself.

 Because plantar fasciosis is actually a circulatory problem involving cell death and not an inflammatory problem (as was originally thought and is still believed by many today), the key is to get more blood flowing into and out of the foot.
 The best way we know to achieve this is to get the toes spread back out to their normal anatomical position, which is in line with their corresponding metatarsal bones.
 This eliminates the entrapment of the posterior tibial artery and vein—the blood vessels that feed and drain the plantar fascia—and then blood is more free to come and go from the bottom of the foot.
 Because most people have some degree of toe deformity that prevents optimal toe splay, a lot of folks will benefit from footgear that enables proper toe alignment, including Correct Toes toe spacers and Injinji toe socks.